kaaengine/kaa/docs/reference/geometry.rst

     Polygon instance represents a custom shape.
 Polygons are used e.g. for creating hitboxes.

-    points parameter must be a list of `geometry.Vector` instances.
+    points parameter must be a list of :class:`geometry.Vector` instances.

-    If you don't close the polygon (i.e. set the last point identical to the first one) kaa will do that for you.
+    If you don't close the polygon (the last point in the list is not identical with the first one) kaa will do that for you.

     Note that if you're creating a Polygon for the purpose of the hitbox node (:class:`physics.HitboxNode`) then the polygon `must be convex <https://en.wikipedia.org/wiki/Convex_polygon>`_.